fedhere/PUI2016_solutions/HW2_fb55/README.md

 ## Write scripts to stream real-time bus data from MTA through the MTA Bus Time interface.
 In order to access this data, you must first request an API key from MTA.

-This homework is based on assignments by Prof. Vo, who is a specialist in transportation and databases, and who you will meet later in the semester.
+This homework is based on assignments by Prof. Vo, who is a specialist in transportation and databases, and whome you will meet later in the semester.
+Please request your API right after class!
+It may take some time before you get a reply from MTA.

   1. Visit MTA Bus Time for Developers at the [MTA Developers Tools](http://bustime.mta.info/wiki/Developers/Index)
   2. Click on the “Go here” link to fill in your information and request an API.
 You should be